stanete/stanete.github.io/_posts/2020-04-14-storytelling-tips-technical-interviews.md

 ## Worldbuilding

-_In any agile product engineering team, you end up with some tasks that are pending to be done.
+_In any agile Product Engineering team, you end up with some tasks that are pending to be done.
 Sometimes it is a ticket on a JIRA board; or just a post-it on the wall; or even a message in Slack from your Product Manager saying it is something urgent.
 Hopefully not...
 Anyway...
 It is a really long journey until a feature is in a machine in the vast wonders of the internet and somebody is using it.
 I would like you to take me into a journey that takes that feature from to-do to production._

 ![](/images/worldbuilding.png)